-We have taken this integrated approach in Bunge Australia and the other Covered Entities to addressing modern slavery risks and operate under a common set of governance policies and procedures.
+We have taken this integrated approach in Bunge Australia and the other Covered Entities to addressing modern slavery and child labor risks and operate under a common set of governance policies and procedures.
 There has been significant consultation and collaboration between our people to prepare this statement from all relevant departments.
-We have also communicated and explained our commitments and expectations regarding modern slavery more broadly within our business, and we intend to enhance that communication even more in the future.
+We have also communicated and explained our commitments and expectations regarding modern slavery and child labor more broadly within our business, and we intend to enhance that communication even more in the future.

-We also recognize the importance of cross-company or multistakeholder collaboration when pursuing systemic human rights challenges by participating in forums such as BSR's Human Rights Working Group, and the ABIOVE Human Rights Working Group.
+We also recognize the importance of cross-company or multistakeholder collaboration when pursuing systemic human rights challenges by participating in forums such as BSR's Human Rights Working Group, the FEDIOL Forced Labor Working Group, and in our role leading the ABIOVE Human Rights Working Group.
 Looking ahead, we will continue to strengthen our approach, invest in tools for human rights best practices and accelerate our journey to identify and mitigate negative human rights impacts.